How to Install a UK eSIM: Guide for iPhone and Android

 Type these in carefully.
 One wrong character and the installation will fail.
 Copy and paste if you can — send yourself the details in an email or a note that you can access on your phone.

-How to Install a UK eSIM on Android
+How do I install a UK eSIM on Android?

 Step 2: Open Settings.
 Go to Settings > Connections > SIM card manager.
 On Google Pixel phones, it’s Settings > Network & Internet > Mobile Network.